Traditional Music Sessions

 The Lebanon Traditional Music Sessions have been happening in this area since they first began 2007, in Suzanne Cahill’s Irish Restaurant on 9th Street on the site of the current Snitz Creek Brewery.
 When Suzanne closed the shop, Legends Cafe became the site for a few months until she opened Patsy Fagan’s Irish Bar at the corner of Tenth and Cumberland.
 When Patsy’s closed, the event moved to Niko’s over the Farmers Market, then following the demise of Niko’s the Session took up residence in Snitz Creek Brewery for a few months.
 As the Brewery became too crowded they moved to the Quentin Riding Club for a while but that proved too private and in the summer of 2015 they came back to the space above the Farmers market now known as The Foundry.
 The players enjoyed six months or so playing there but since September 2016 the new venue is the Union House Taproom and Livery in Richland.

-The first session on September 17th celebrated the Borough’s centennial where visitors dressed in Early 20th century costume.
+The first session on September 17th celebrated the Borough’s centennial with a number of visitors dressed in Early 20th century costume.
 Free drinks were offered to any members of the borough who have Irish ancestry, since Richland was a stop along one of America’s earliest railroad system, The Reading Railroad, and the cutting in Richland was created in the 1830s by Irish laborers.